Skip to content

 When was the word heterosexual coined and by whom?

-Who popularized the term heteronormativity and what does it mean?
+Who popularized the term heteronormativity and when?